 ----- Paper awarded Cozzarelli Prize from PNAS (link)

------ Reply to Bistline commentary (pdf) Reply to Clack commentary in journal format (pdf) Reply to Clack commentary line-by-line (pdf) Reply to Clack commentary for general readers (link) FAQs about correcting record (pdf) Response to Caldeira about hydro assumption (pdf) Reply to Bryce-National Review (link) Reply to Conca-Forbes (link) Reply to Porter-NYT (link) Interview-GreenTech Media (link) Setting Record Straight-CleanTechnica (link) Hydropower times series (xlsx)
+----- Reply to Bistline commentary (pdf) Reply to Clack commentary in journal format (pdf) Reply to Clack commentary line-by-line (pdf) Reply to Clack commentary for general readers (link) Response to Caldeira about hydro assumption (pdf) Reply to Bryce-National Review (link) Reply to Conca-Forbes (link) Reply to Porter-NYT (link) Interview-GreenTech Media (link) Setting Record Straight-CleanTechnica (link) Hydropower times series (xlsx)

------ My expert witness response, on behalf of the Children's Trust, to to U.S. government witnesses Herzog, Sweeney, Victor (pdf)
+----- My expert testimony response, on behalf of Our Children's Trust, in Juliana v. the United States, to U.S. government witnesses Herzog, Sweeney, Victor (pdf)

------ My expert witness response, on behalf of the Children's Trust, to Montana witness Curry in Held v.
-Montana (pdf).
+----- My expert testimony response, on behalf of Our Children's Trust, in Held v.
+Montana, to Montana witness Curry (pdf).
 My oral testimony (audio).
 Trial court decision in favor of the children plaintiffs (pdf).

 ----- Paper on 739 peer-reviewed published research articles on 100% renewable energy (pdf)